RAFAY-AAMIR-GULL/VGRAM_with_DeepRL/README.md

 # VisionGuidedRoboticArmManipulationWithDeepReinforcementLearning
-This repository holds all the things related to my Final Year Project (FYP) of my Undergrad studies.
-The topic of my FYP is "**Computer Vision Guided Robotic Arm Maipulation with Deep Reinforcement Learnign**"
+This repository holds everything related to my Undergrad studies' Final Year Project (FYP).
+The topic of my FYP is "**Computer Vision Guided Robotic Arm Manipulation with Deep Reinforcement Learning**"